 Safety for your hunting dog – and more efficient performance

 The forest smells of damp moss and the dog knows it’s time!
-Perhaps it’s premiere for the dear hunt?
-The whole hunting team, ready on a foggy morning, hunters with Winchester 308’s, eager dogs waiting, the battue in place and everyone hoping to catch the first elk?
+Perhaps it’s premiere for the deer hunt?
+The whole hunting team, ready on a foggy morning, hunters with Winchester 308’s, eager dogs waiting, the battle in place and everyone hoping to catch the first elk?
 Hunting elk is a passion, a calling, an addiction, and for many elk hunters a way of life.

 • Constant contact

 The overhearing function lets you know what is going on around your dog and if something has happened.
 If the dog is out of sight, this can give you a lot of information about the situation and your teamwork can become more effective.
 Dual-audio function enables low-key commands to your dog (two-way communication).
 There are many examples of dogs that have learned to obey remote calls.

 • Where is the dog?

 Some dogs should be called “hunting heads”.
 Once the nose finds the scent, there is only one thought remaining – stick to the track – and off they are!
 This is when you’ll find that MiniFinder Atto is indispensable.
 If hunting instincts take over and your dog disappears, you can see exactly on the map in the app, where it is.
 Saving many hours of search when you want to head home.
 You can also see what rounds your dog has covered, how far he went and when in a log.
 Perhaps you have pre-tracked.
 Did the dog follow the elks’ usual path or has he created a new one?
 For official protection hunters, MiniFinder Atto makes it easy to follow the dog even in the dark and in rough terrain.
 In new surroundings where neither you or the dog are quite at home, everything also becomes easier.